-Almost to December, which means Holiday gatherings are about to reach full-swing!
-Are you hosting or playing guest this season?
+Early December means holiday gatherings are in full-swing!
+Are you hosting or will you be a guest this season?
 Today I wanted to share a few tips on how to create an easy holiday dessert buffet this Christmas season, and how you need not be an expert baker to have the tastiest dessert bar on the block!

-As we’ve become more settled into our home, I’ve truly enjoyed playing around in my dining room for every holiday season.
-Whether it be creating tablescapes, styling the bar cart or using our buffet as a serving table, I’ve found ample ways to maximize the decorating and use of our dining area.
+With each year in our home, I’ve loved getting to use my dining room for the holidays.
+Whether it be creating tablescapes (see my 2019 Thanksgiving tables cape here), styling the bar cart or using our buffet as a serving table, I’ve found ample ways to maximize the decorating and use of our dining area.
 Regardless of if you have a buffet in your dining room or not, you can create an easy holiday dessert buffet with some of my tips.

 The one thing I 100% stand behind, is that hostessing should not be a cause for anxiety!
 If you have some tried-and-true pieces of serveware and know of some spots to pick up delicious treats, you can save both time and keep the stress at bay when creating your dessert buffet.

 So here are a few tips and tricks I tend to go by when hostessing.
-Following the below make how to create an easy holiday dessert buffet, that much easier!
+Following the below tips make the how to create an easy holiday dessert buffet, a whole lot easier!

 Have a game plan